Endometriosis and Chronic Pelvic Pain

-The true prevalence of endometriosis is unknown, since it takes a laparoscopic procedure to confirm the diagnosis and others are either have no symptoms or seek no treatment (Signorello, Harlow, Cramer, Spiegelman, & Hill, 1997).
+The true prevalence of endometriosis is unknown since it takes a laparoscopic procedure to confirm the diagnosis, and many women either have no symptoms or seek no treatment (Signorello, Harlow, Cramer, Spiegelman, & Hill, 1997).
 However, up to 78% of women undergoing laparoscopic investigation for infertility and up to 82% of women investigated for pelvic pain were found to have endometriosis in one study (Schenken, 1996; Wellbery).

 Actress Lena Dunham has been vocal about her experiences with endometriosis, most recently publishing an essay in American Vogue on electing to have a total hysterectomy after years of chronic pain due to the condition.

 The most commonly reported symptom of endometriosis is pain that affects quality of life.
 This can include pain during menstruation, painful premenstrual cramps, pain with sex and penetration, bladder pain, and pain with bowel movements.
 In addition to contributing to pelvic pain, endometriosis has also been tied to infertility (Macer & Taylor, 2012).